HashNuke/ansible-elixir-stack/README.md

 ## Deploy your project

-Assuming you have/do the following:
-* SSH root access to the server
+Assuming you have root SSH access to the server
-* Update project's version in `mix.exs` everytime you deploy (OR [read on how to avoid this](docs/automate-project-version.md))

 ##### To deploy the first time